EgoExo-Con: Exploring View-Invariant Video Temporal Understanding: Evaluation

 \subsection{Models}

-\textbf{Baseline.} We evaluate a series of open-sourced models and categorize them as general-purpose or time-aware models, depending on whether they are designed for generic question-answering or specifically tuned to provide answers with corresponding video timestamps.
-Four general-purpose models: VideoChat2~\citep{li2024mvbench}, Qwen2.5-VL~\citep{bai2025qwen2}, and Video-LLaMA2~\citep{cheng2024videollama2}, and Video-LLaMA3~\citep{zhang2025videollama3}, and four time-aware models: VTimeLLM~\citep{vtimellm}, TimeChat~\citep{timechat}, TimeSuite~\citep{zeng2024timesuite}, and TimeChat-VT~\citep{jung2025consistency}, are included.
+\paragraph{\bf Baseline.} We evaluate a series of open-sourced models and categorize them as general-purpose or time-aware models, depending on whether they are designed for generic question-answering or specifically tuned to provide answers with corresponding video timestamps.
+Four general-purpose models: VideoChat2~\cite{li2024mvbench}, Qwen2.5-VL~\cite{bai2025qwen2}, Video-LLaMA2~\cite{cheng2024videollama2}, and Video-LLaMA3~\cite{zhang2025videollama3}, and four time-aware models: VTimeLLM~\cite{vtimellm}, TimeChat~\cite{timechat}, TimeSuite~\cite{zeng2024timesuite}, and TimeChat-VT~\cite{jung2025consistency}, are included.
 We provide details of each model in Appendix~\ref{appendix: model explanation}.
-Additionally, we include two powerful closed-source models: GPT-5~\citep{2025gpt5} and Gemini-2.5 Flash~\citep{comanici2025gemini}.
+Additionally, we include two powerful closed-source models: GPT-5~\cite{2025gpt5} and Gemini-2.5 Flash~\cite{comanici2025gemini}.
 We also benchmark human performance as a reference.
 We invite four evaluators and present each viewpoint independently to avoid biased predictions, reporting the average of their scores.
-Note that close-sourced and human performance are reported on a randomly sampled subset (\ie, $\simeq$30\% of the whole set) to control the expenses.
+Note that closed-source models and human performance are reported on a $\simeq$30\% subset of the full benchmark, which was uniformly sampled from each split to control evaluation costs.
 Additionally, we benchmark a random method that always returns ``yes'' or the entire video span for temporal verification and grounding, respectively.

-\textbf{Evaluation Metric.} We use accuracy in percentage for temporal verification (V) and R@1, Intersection over Union (IoU)=0.5 for temporal grounding (G).
+\paragraph{\bf Evaluation Metric.} We use accuracy in percentage for temporal verification (V) and R@1, Intersection over Union (IoU)=0.5 for temporal grounding (G).
 For grounding, predictions are considered correct if their IoU with the ground-truth moment exceeds 0.5.
 A model is evaluated separately for each viewpoint: V-Ego and V-Exo measure binary accuracy for egocentric and exocentric videos, respectively.
 Similarly, G-Ego and G-Exo denote grounding performance.
-Consistency metrics, V-EgoExo and G-EgoExo, measure whether a model correctly verifies or grounds specific moments (\ie, IoU $<$ 0.5) for both synchronized videos; consistent but wrong answers are not considered.
+Consistency metrics, V-EgoExo and G-EgoExo, measure whether a model correctly verifies or grounds specific moments (\ie, 0.5 $\le$ IoU) for both synchronized videos; consistent but wrong answers are not considered.

 {\ding{51}} {\ding{55}}